- Departmental information on assessment (including how to apply for an extension, file naming and penalties)

 General Guidelines for Essays

 All essays should be typewritten and double-spaced.
 They must include a separate bibliography page at the end, as well as footnotes citing any sources referred to in the text.
 Be sure to cite all references: whether you are paraphrasing, using direct quotes, or borrowing ideas, you must note the source.
+Plagiarism and poor academic practice are serious matters and penalties can be severe.
+More information about plagiarism, including definitions and advice on how to avoid it, can be found here.
+If in doubt, speak to your seminar tutor before you submit your essay.
 There is no standard number of books/chapters/articles that should be read, but as a rule of thumb you should consult around 6 sources of at least chapter or article length for short essays and around 10 sources of at least chapter or article length for long essays.
 Please take the time to read your work through carefully before handing it in, paying close attention to presentation, typos, spelling mistakes and grammar.

-For some advice on writing good history essays see the following:
+For some good general advice on how to write a good history essay see the following:

 - Mary Abbott, History Skills (Routledge, 2009), Chapter 7